Meet Our Leadership Team

 Dr. Amy Summa, Teacher Leadership

-Dr. Amy Summa currently serves the District in advancing teacher leadership by ensuring our teachers have opportunities to develop and refine leadership mindsets, skills, and competencies.
+Dr. Amy Summa currently serves the District in advancing teacher leadership by ensuring that teacher leaders have opportunities to develop and refine leadership mindsets, skills, and competencies.
 Prior to assuming this role, Amy served the School District of Philadelphia as both a consulting teacher and classroom teacher; the Coatesville Area School District as an intermediate teacher and in various leadership capacities; and the Unionville-Chadsford School District as a high-school girls’ basketball coach.
 Amy has also worked closely between the Chester County Intermediate Unit and Goddard Space Flight Center to raise student achievement in math and science.
 Amy is a graduate of Kutztown University of Pennsylvania where she earned a B.A. in Elementary Education with a concentration in mathematics, and Philadelphia College of Osteopathic Medicine earning a masters degree in School Psychology.
 Amy most recently completed her doctorate at Drexel University in educational leadership.
-In true teacher leader fashion, her research focused on creating inclusive school cultures and environments entitled “Exploring Supportive Educational Experiences of Transgender and Gender-Nonconforming Students from an Adult Perspective: A Reflective Phenomenology.”
-Throughout Amy’s tenure as an educator, she has come to truly understand the best way to propel our students forward is through those that teach them.
+Her research focused on creating inclusive school cultures and environments entitled “Exploring Supportive Educational Experiences of Transgender and Gender-Nonconforming Students from an Adult Perspective: A Reflective Phenomenology.”
+Additionally, Amy currently sits on the Board of Directors for the Mazzoni Center, a local organization dedicated to the health and wellness of the LGBTQ community.
+As a Philadelphian (Go Eagles!), Amy feels privileged to serve the teachers, students, and community in which she lives.

 Tamiko Ward, Senior Project Manager